drupalprojects/hot_users/README.txt

-Panopoly Users
+hotsauce Users
 ==============
-Helps you do more with users on your Panopoly site!
+Helps you do more with users on your hotsauce site!

 Key Features
 * Panelization of the to the user/login, user/password and user/register pages